markshapiro/graphql-db-projection/README.md

 ```

 ## Setup
-Prepare helping directive if you intend to use custom projections:
+Prepare directives you intend to use:

 ```js
 import makeProjection, { ApolloProjector, IncludeAll, IgnoreField } from 'graphql-db-projection';